Our alumni include:

 Andi Manley

 Andi coached Derventio Excel when Molly Renshaw, Abbie Wood, Jamie Ingram and Imogen Clark were at the club.
-He moved to Canada to coach for a year in 2015, then joining Loughborough.
-He is the current coach of World record holder in 1500m Daniel Wiffen.
+He moved to Canada to coach their National team for a year in 2015, then joining Loughborough.
+He is the Director of Swimming at Loughborough University.
+He coached Daniel Wiffen to the Olympic title at the Paris Olympics 2024 in 800m, Daniel is also a world record holder at this event, and World Champion at 800m and 1500m.
+Andi will be the Team England coach for the 2026 Commonwealth Games.

 Jamie Main